Conchata Ferrell: Career

 Ferrell's supporting roles in films include performances in Deadly Hero, Network, Edward Scissorhands, Erin Brockovich, Crime and Punishment in Suburbia, Mr. Deeds, and K-PAX, as well as a small part in True Romance.
 Her other television credits include Maude, Buffy the Vampire Slayer, Hot l Baltimore, Teen Angel, Matlock, B. J. and the Bear, Good Times, Hearts Afire, Townies, Night Court, The Love Boat, and Push, Nevada.
 She played Mrs. Werner in the episode of Quincy, M.E. titled "Into the Murdering Mind" (1982).
 She also made memorable appearances portraying blunt, authoritative judges (the "Jagged Sledge" episode of Sledge Hammer! in 1987, and on "The One with Joey's Porsche" episode of Friends in 1999).

 She accepted a role in the off-Broadway play Love, Loss, and What I Wore for an April 27 through May 29, 2011, run with Minka Kelly, AnnaLynne McCord, Anne Meara, and B. Smith.

 Ferrell portrayed Berta the housekeeper in the CBS sitcom Two and a Half Men, appearing in a total of 212 episodes from 2003 to 2015.
 She had received two nominations for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 2005 and 2007, but lost to Doris Roberts for Everybody Loves Raymond and Jaime Pressly for My Name Is Earl.

 In 2012, she voiced the role of Bob's Mom in Frankenweenie, which was directed by Tim Burton.
 She was slated to appear in the upcoming feature film Deported (2020), and had earlier acted in A Very Nutty Christmas (2018), a holiday-themed television film.

 Personal life

 Ferrell married Arnie Anderson around 1986.
 She had a daughter, Samantha (born in 1982), and two stepdaughters (born in 1976 and 1979).

-Ferrell was a self-described Democrat and a practicing Methodist.
-She was a member of both the Circleville Church of Christ in Circleville, Ohio and the Sherman Oaks United Methodist Church in Sherman Oaks, California.